SMALL GROUP RESEARCH AREAS

 - Availability is on a first-come, first-served basis and there are no reservations.

-- Eligible students must present a valid Chabot College photo W-ID at the Audio-Visual Desk, as well as read and sign the Library’s Loaner Equipment Policy the first time they check out equipment and each semester thereafter, and sign the 4-hour Loaner Equipment Contract about the student’s responsibilities and potential liabilities each time the laptop computer is checked out.
+- Eligible students must present a valid Chabot College Photo ID at the Audio-Visual Desk, as well as read and sign the Borrower’s Liability Agreement the first time they check out equipment and each semester thereafter, and sign the Library Loaner Equipment Contract about the student’s responsibilities and potential liabilities each time the laptop computer is checked out.
 Only one piece of equipment may be borrowed per person.

 - Users must return the equipment to the Audio-Visual or Circulation Desk staff.
 Laptops should not be left on the unattended Circulation counter.